4/29/2025

 Arun Jayaram

 Yeah, good morning, gentlemen.
-Robert, I wondered if you could go through some of the competitive tensions in maybe both for these awards and maybe specifically on the Shell award.
+Robert, I wondered if you could go through some of the competitive tensions in, you know, maybe both of these awards and maybe specifically on the Shell Award.
 Is this incremental demand?
 Are you displacing an incumbent?
-But talk to us about opportunities for these really interesting opportunities with Shell.
+But talk to us about, you know, opportunities for these really interesting opportunities with Shell.

 speaker